ceph/teuthology/teuthology/suiteDB/README.txt

         sudo easy_install web.py
         sudo /etc/init.d/apache2 restart

-Step 8: On your server, change the information in the statement at the end
+Step 8: On your server, create a file named config.yaml in
-        of teuthology/suiteDB/config.py to match the user, password, and database that you set 'DB = web.database(...)'.
+        teuthlogy/suiteDB.
+Add the appropriate entries for dbn, db, user, pw, and host.
+A sample config.yaml file looks like:

+        dbn: mysql
+        db: wusui_suite_results
+        user: machl
+        pw: aardvark
+        host: localhost

+        Also, on the client machine, one should run set the TEUTH_DB_SITE environment variable to the machine on which you have your server database.  (export TEUTH_DB_SITE=vpm008, for example)